Continuous-wave laser absorption spectroscopy of the Thorium-229 nucleus: Methods

-For the high power laser phase locked to the high finesse cavity stabilized ECDL we detected a 91(2)\,kHz FWHM spectral width of the $5/2\rightarrow3/2$ transition for the X2 crystal, in agreement with~\cite{ooi2026frequency}.
-This value gives us an upper bound of the cavity stabilized VUV laser linewidth.
-The actual laser linewidth is expected to be narrower assuming the same transition spectral width observed in earlier experiments using an optical comb~\cite{ooi2026frequency} with $\approx$\,1\,kHz VUV linewidth.
+For the high power laser phase locked to the high finesse cavity stabilized ECDL we detected a 91(2)\,kHz spectral FWHM of the $5/2\rightarrow3/2$ transition for the X2 crystal, in agreement with~\cite{ooi2026frequency}.
+While we did not directly measure the laser linewidth in VUV, we give here only our estimations based on the width of detected spectroscopy signals.
+The actual laser linewidth is expected to be $\leq$\,10\,kHz assuming the same transition spectral width observed in earlier experiments using an optical comb~\cite{ooi2026frequency} with $\approx$\,1\,kHz VUV linewidth.